kdgosik/DefensePresentation/DefensePresentation.Rproj.md

 ========================================================
 type: exclaim

- - Orthogonal and therefore variables will not be correlated
+ - Orthogonal and therefore predictors will not be correlated
- - variety of fits up to the order of the researcher's choosing
+ - Variety of polynomial fits
  - Easily implemented as basis functions
   - saves on computational cost and time over using splines or other basis functions learned from the data